-We chose not to get a baby swing because we had a small apartment and they require a lot of space, but many (many, many) moms and dads are completely nuts over baby swings.
+We chose not to get a baby swing because we had a small apartment and they require a lot of space, but many (many, many) parents are completely nuts over baby swings.

 Most swings not only swing back and forth (like a pendulum), but also play sounds and have other visual goodies.
 You can also use a swing like a bouncy seat to stash your baby away while you GSD (get stuff/sh*t done) around the house.

-Fisher-Price has the market cornered on swings, the most popular one being the Cradle ‘n Swing (above^^).
+Fisher-Price has the market cornered on traditional (full-size) baby swings.
 Check out all of Fisher-Price’s baby swings.
-This is a great item to buy used on Craigslist and the like.
+Remember: this is a great item to buy used on Craigslist and the like.

-There are also some mixey-matchey seats and swings ~
+There are also some mixey-matchey items in the “swings and rockers” department ~

 $$ – Graco Glider LX Swing ~ $109

 This bouncer seat also swings, but takes up less space than a traditional swing.
 Unlike other hybrids, the seat portion is a stand-alone bouncer that can pop off the swing and can be carried anywhere; hence, a really versatile 2-in-1 product.
 It has a soothing vibration setting that babies love.
 Can be plugged in or run on batteries.

 Another popular combo item, but more of a space-hog is…